 But I’d still rather have Global Entry.
 Because it nearly guarantees you TSA PreCheck on every flight with a participating airline.

-And cards like the The Enhanced Business Platinum Card from American Express OPEN, Citi Prestige, and Ritz-Carlton Rewards card, give you a $100 statement credit for the $100 Global Entry application fee.
+And cards like the The Business Platinum Card from American Express OPEN, Citi Prestige, and Ritz-Carlton Rewards card, give you a $100 statement credit for the $100 Global Entry application fee.

 You can also use the statement credit from the AMEX Business Platinum card for the $85 TSA PreCheck fee.
 And Orbitz platinum members can get a rebate code for the TSA PreCheck enrollment fee.